DiederikvandenB/apollo-link-sentry/README.md

 - We also need to test for different links, i.e. `apollo-link-rest`

 ## Roadmap / notes
-- Add the possibility to exclude:
-  - data through a custom beforeBreadcrumb
 - Provide wrapper for Sentry's beforeBreadcrumb to filter out fetch requests
   - Caveat: people using `unfetch`?
 - Write best practice scenario: